netidx/netidx-book/src/recorder_tool.md

 setup how we like by default we can do that as well, e.g.

 ```
-netidx subscriber \
+netidx subscriber <<EOF
-    /solar/archive/session \
-    /solar/archive/session/start/val \
-    /solar/archive/session/speed/val
-/solar/archive/session|none|Null
-/solar/archive/session/start/val|string|Unbounded
-/solar/archive/session/speed/val|f64|1
 WRITE|/solar/archive/session/start/val|string|-3d
 WRITE|/solar/archive/session/speed/val|f32|2
 WRITE|/solar/archive/session|string|null
+EOF
 /archive/session|string|ef93a9dce21f40c49f5888e64964f93f
 ```

-First we are told the defaults, as a result of subscribing to the rpc's arguments, then we write our desired values and finally call the rpc.
 Now our new session would be setup to start 3 days ago, and playback at 2x speed.

 ### Playback Controls